MJoergen/nexys4ddr/dyoc/Episodes/ep19_-_C_Runtime/README.md

-Other than placing the segments correctly in memory, the linker script additionally defines extra symbols that are used by the startup code, see e.g.  lines 38, 39, and 47 of prog/ld.cfg.
+Other than placing the segments correctly in memory, the linker script additionally defines extra symbols that are used by the startup code, see e.g.  lines 41, 42, and 50 of prog/ld.cfg.

-Lines 97-102 of ld.cfg define the symbol \_\_STACKSIZE\_\_.
+Lines 100-105 of prog/ld.cfg define the symbol \_\_STACKSIZE\_\_.
 This is because the C runtime uses its own stack space in RAM (as opposed to the processor stack at address 0x0100).
-This is because the C-stack is used to pass arguments to functions and these arguments can have arbitrary sizes.
+The C-stack is used to pass arguments to functions and these arguments can have arbitrary sizes.

 ## Startup code prog/lib/crt0.s
-Upon reset, the processor starts executing code at the label "init" referenced in prog/lib/vectors.s.
-This startup code is placed in a separate file prog/lib/crt0.s in line 18, and is responsible for setting up the C runtime
+Upon reset, the processor starts executing code at the label "init" referenced in lib/vectors.s.
+The startup code is placed in a separate file lib/crt0.s starting from line 19, and is responsible for setting up the C runtime
 environment:
-* Setup the processor stack (lines 24-30).
+* Setup the processor mode (lines 24-30).
 * Initialize the C-stack for function arguments (lines 32-38).
 * Clear the BSS segment (line 43).
 * Initialize the DATA segment (line 44).